MySQL vs MariaDB: Performance

 - TokuDB in MariaDB 5.5 and later.

 - Cassandra in MariaDB 10.0

-- A lot of optimizer enhancements in MariaDB 5.3.
-Subqueries are now finally usable!
+- Many optimizer enhancements in MariaDB 5.3.
+Subqueries are now finally usable.
 The complete list and a comparison with MySQL is here.
 A benchmark can be found here.

 - Faster and safer replication: Group commit for the binary log.
-This makes many setups that uses replication and lot's of updates more than 2x times faster.
+This makes many setups that use replication and lots of updates more than 2x times faster.

 - CHECKSUM TABLE is faster.

 - We improved the performance of character set conversions (and removed conversions when they were not really needed).
 Overall speed improvement is 1-5 % (according to sql-bench) but can be higher for big result sets with all characters between 0x00-0x7f.

 - Pool of Threads in MariaDB 5.1 and even better in MariaDB 5.5.
 This allows MariaDB to run with 200,000+ connections and with a notable speed improvement when using many connections.